kawaiifoxx/java2uml-api/README.md

 <br><br>
 Here's a link to generated [svg file](./docs/assets/GettingStarted_SS/java2uml-api.svg) Java2uml can also perform many other tasks besides generating class diagrams.
-Also if you dont have a java source code lying around, or you are just to lazy to zip your source code, you can upload this [sample](https://github.com/kawaiifoxx/java2uml-api/blob/main/src/test/testSources/ParserTest/test.zip) as well.
+Also if you dont have a java source code lying around, or you are just to0 lazy, to zip your source code, you can upload this [sample](https://github.com/kawaiifoxx/java2uml-api/blob/main/src/test/testSources/ParserTest/test.zip) as well.

  ## Contributors
  - Shreyansh Gupta [@kawaiifoxx](https://github.com/kawaiifoxx)